-Use the flow chart below to guide you through applying for and participating in the Summer Research Training Program.
+Use the steps below to guide you through applying for and participating in the Summer Research Training Program.

 This is the most important step of the entire process.
 You will need to find a mentor or research team that best compliments your research skills and career path.
 There are many sources of information for you to make this decision:

-- KUMC Mentors.
-Individual researchers at KUMC will support you during the summer program.
-These researchers will have labs and/or funding to support you during the summer.
-This is both the easiest and hardest category.
+- KU Medical Center Mentors.
+Individual researchers at KU Medical Center will support you during the summer program.
+These researchers will have labs and/or funding available.
+This is the easiest and hardest category.
 It is easiest if you have already identified a faculty member that fits your needs.
 It is the hardest if you are not clear on your career path or direction.

-If you need help with identifying a mentor or program then reach out to faculty.
-Contact me if you want to talk about your choices.
-Contact your society mentor to get input from him or her.
+If you need help with identifying a mentor or program, reach out to faculty.
+Contact Dr. John Standford if you want to talk about your choices.
+Contact your society mentor to get input.
 Talk to faculty to see whom they would recommend.
-Check out the list of projects from last year (also on this site).
+Check out the list of projects from last year.
 The most important factor in making your decision is you.
 It is your career and your path; you must make these decisions.
 We can help provide the information.

 This is an online application form.
 You will fill this out regardless of where you go.
-I will email this link to you.
-This is needed to obtain your academic grade.
+Dr. Stanford will email this link to you.
+This will be needed to obtain your academic grade.

-If you are doing research outside of KUMC you will need to work with the sponsoring institution to obtain your outside funding.
+If you are doing research outside of KU Medical Center you will need to work with the sponsoring institution to obtain your outside funding.

-If you are doing research at KUMC there are many different sources of funding.
+If you are doing research at KU Medical Center, there are many different sources of funding.

 - Training Grants.
-The Training grants offer different stipend amounts, and different incentives to the faculty.
-These programs are limited in number and highly competitive.
+The training grants offer different stipend amounts and different incentives to the faculty.
+These programs are limited in number and are highly competitive.

 - Individual researchers/programs.
 Some faculty and programs will provide stipends during your research.
-This list varies by the year, day and hour.
-I’ll do my best to work with you to identify those researchers and programs that can provide stipends.
+This list varies by year, day and hour.
+We will work with you to identify researchers and programs that can provide stipends.

 - You will need to pass the lab safety compliance module.

 - You must work with your mentor to have you added to their Human Subjects Project.
-This should be done before you start this summer.
+This should be done before you begin the program.

-- Write a 250 word Abstract of your research and submit to the Student Research Forum (January of 2018)
+- Write a 250 word abstract of your research and submit it to the Student Research Forum (January)